-- How do you plan to take care of your kids college education?
+- How do you plan to take care of your kids’ college educations?

 - When was the last time you checked your beneficiaries?

-Your advisor needs to know if it makes sense for you to invest or first take care of any pressing needs.
+Your advisor needs to know if it makes sense for you to invest, or if you should first take care of any pressing needs.

 2. They Don’t Tell You How They’re Paid

 There is a cost associated with any investment that you make.
 It is most likely that you will pay the advisor’s fee or commission.
 The advisor needs to be clear on what it’s going to cost you.

 If you feel like you are on the receiving end of a “Boiler Room” type sales pitch, you need to run — real fast.
 When it comes to investing for your retirement, the last thing you want to be in is some investment that does not meet your needs.